cjnankervis/Re-Climate/README.md

 <code>Mean consecutive days with an event intensity equal to or below 1.0 is 13.67, which is based on analysis of 50 ensemble members and 31 days in July</code>

 ### Example B.
-Using "CSV_Postproccessing.py" to calculate an ensemble average of conseuctive days of tropical nights (T<sub>min</sub> > 20°C), for the multi-model benchmark/ numerical weather prediction models
+Using "CSV_Postproccessing.py" to calculate an ensemble average of consecutive days of tropical nights (T<sub>min</sub> > 20°C), for the multi-model benchmark/ numerical weather prediction models

 <code>Mean consecutive days with an event intensity equal to or above 20 is 1.0, which is based on analysis of 50 ensemble members and 31 days in July</code>